khatrideepti/Bank-Marketing-Data-Analysis/README.md

-# Bank-Marketing-Data-Analysis
+# Bank-Marketing-Data-Analysis:
 Multi variate analysis of Banking Marketing campaigns (over phone) of a Portuguese banking institution.

-# Main Objective
+# Main Objective:
 The main purpose of the analysis is to predict whether a client will subscribe a term deposit or not in this bank.

 # Attribute Information: